Lloyd Garmadon: Theme park attractions

+Publications

 Various accompanying books to the Ninjago series have been produced featuring Lloyd and the ninja.
 A total of 12 graphic novels have been published, written by Greg Farshtey.
 Since the beginning of 2012, a Lego Ninjago magazine has been released in the UK and the Netherlands every month, containing a comic strip, facts, puzzles, posters, competitions and other activities.